Let's get your color pixel perfect!

 Make neon colors POP.

 There is a trick you can use to make neon colors really jump out.
-Enabling transparency will mean colors will print directly onto the metal instead of a white background, this can make bright and neon colors look metallic and reflective.
+Enabling transparency will mean colors will print directly onto the metal instead of a white background, this can make bright, and neon colors look metallic and reflective.
 A really cool effect!

 Use contrasting colors.

-Restricting your color scheme to 2 or 3 sharply contrasting colors (light vs dark colors for example) will ensure the colors don't blend together when transferred and will keep your text and designs looking sharp.
+Restricting your color scheme to 2 or 3 sharply contrasting colors (light vs dark colors, for example) will ensure the colors don't blend together when transferred and will keep your text and designs looking sharp.

 Check it out in real life.